Buy Now

 Counting Excel Cells with Text and Excluding Spaces and Empty Strings

 Things aren’t always so straightforward when it comes to counting text in Excel.
 Some cells may appear empty but actually contain hidden characters like spaces, empty strings, or even line breaks.
-These invisible culprits can cause your formula to count cells that seem blank, leading to inaccurate results and unnecessary confusion.
+These invisible culprits can cause your formula to count cells that seem blank, leading to inaccurate results.

 To count cells with text in Excel while ignoring empty strings and spaces, you can combine Excel functions like SUMPRODUCT, ISTEXT, and TRIM.
 Here's how: